1n3ffbl3/studying-with-specs/game6/specs-6.md

         VARIABLE3: cell
         Initialized: undefined

     BEHAVIOR: We declare all variables that are specified.
 For each row, we add a row to the board at given index and assign return value to row variable.
 Additionally we add row attribute with current index.
 We iterate n-times, where n is defined as number of columns per row.
-In each iteration we create a cell by calling insertCell(index) and assign the return value to cell variable.
+In each iteration we create a cell and assign the return value to cell variable.
 In next lines we set innerHTML prop of cell corresponding state in boardState array.
-After that we add two attributes: column(current index) and onclick which is a event trigger with value "play(this)";
+After that we add two attributes.

     OBJECT: window
         Purpose: Reference to window object

     BEHAVIOR:  It uses method which adds a listener on 'DOMContentLoaded' event and creates new function which calls buildBoard function.